 Here’s what a web browser with a PositiveSSL DV looks like:

-And this is one without SSL installed:
+And this is one without an SSL Certificate:

 How to Install A PositiveSSL DV?